 Click on “Access User Token” to get a user token.

-This will give you values to use in the SONATYPE_USERNAME and SONATYPE_PASSWORD values.
-GPG_EXECUTABLE will be gpg and GPG_PASSPHRASE will be your GPG password you create above at “Create a GPG certificate”.
+will be your GPG password you create above at “Create a GPG certificate”.

 In the settings of your Travis CI project add the following environment variables: example: https://travis-ci.org/phillip-kruger/apiee/settings

-travis_env_vars (We will add the GPG_OWNERTRUST and GPG_SECRET_KEYS later)
+(We will add the GPG_OWNERTRUST and GPG_SECRET_KEYS later)

 What about the local GPG certificates ?